JammuGenocide/Statements/README.md

 Conference that they were published in a booklet form entitled Khutbat-i-Sher-i-Kashmir by the Party.
 In his speech at the Museum Ground (Jammu) delivered to ‘fifty thousand’ people Abdullah declared :

-           “I want to tell the Hindus oi Jammu who are raising the slogan of ‘Maharaja Bahadur ki Jai' (Long live Maharaja Bahadur) that I have no difference with the slogan ; but I want to ask this much.
+           “I want to tell the Hindus of Jammu who are raising the slogan of ‘Maharaja Bahadur ki Jai' (Long live Maharaja Bahadur) that I have no difference with the slogan ; but I want to ask this much.
 Do you want to see the Maharaja Bahadur as the king of only the Jammu city or the